digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

 -  *Scaleable writes*: transactions are written in parallel, ensuring that writes do not need to be sequential.
--  *Scaleable reads*: queries are able to be parallelized, and are not blocked by writes.
+-  *Scaleable reads*: queries can be parallelized, and are not blocked by writes.
 They produce sensible query plans, that do not produce unnecessary table scans.
 -  *Ease of use*: readers are able to use familiar tools and techniques to